center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/index.rst

     amsi_evasion_list_table

-There is also a published CSV file that contains analytics that have been scored with the methodology: :download:`Scored Analytics <Scored_Analytics_20220428.csv>`
+There is also a published CSV file that contains analytics that have been scored with the methodology: :download:`ScoredAnalytics <Scored_Analytics_20220428.csv>`

-.. .. csv-table:: Scored Analytics
-..     :file: scoring_csvs/Scored_Analytics_no_url.csv
-..     :widths: 10 50 10 30